Moms in Prayer, Part 2

 Dr. Dobson reads a letter he received from a 14-year-old girl describing how her father announced he was divorcing her mother and leaving town, and how it impacted her.

-Every job requires some tedious activity, but being a full-time mom can be extremely satisfying.
+Every job requires some tedious responsibility, but being a full-time mom can be extremely satisfying.